-Here are the 3 simple steps the IAFD uses to measure interest in your stories.
+Here are the 3 simple steps the Franchise Info uses to measure interest in your stories.

-1. Help you measure your audience, based on the click throughs in our email newsletter.
-You need market intelligence and not SEO traffic.
-But, we also provide you with some back linking strategies and suggestions based on these measures.
+1. Help you measure your audience, based on the click throughs.
+You need market intelligence.
+But, we also provide you with some backlinking strategies and suggestions based on these measures.

-2. The IAFD measures click throughs in a newsletter because that tells us exactly who read your article.
-Improve your marketing content, based on what the IAFD knows about the individuals who read the article and their franchising problems.
+2. Franchise Info measures click throughs tell us who is listening.
+Improve your marketing content, based on what the we know about the individuals who read the article and their franchising problems.
 So, the next article can be tailored to a more specific audience.

 3. Repeat the process, once a quarter, providing you with objective analytics and 45 minutes to an hour of feedback on your audience, if you need it.

 People say that they liked your blog or newsletter when you meet them.
 The connect with you & some of them become clients.